 Appropriate: Our goal is to find and retain good people, and I believe that our low employee turnover shows that we have been successful in doing that.
 However, of course, we cannot guarantee continued employment.

-If you have additional questions about interviewing practices please contact the Director of Human Resources, or the Office of the Dean of the College.
+If you have additional questions about interviewing practices, please contact the Director of Human Resources, or the Office of the Dean of the College.

-(Reviewed by counsel, September 2016; minor updates August 2022)
+(Reviewed by counsel, August 2023)

 Departmental Reviews